elmadev/elmaonline-web/README.md

 3. Run `yarn` in terminal to install depedencies
 4. Run `yarn start` in terminal to start development server

-- You can connect to the test server backend or run [elmaonline-site](https://github.com/elmadev/elmaonline-site) locally.
+- You can connect to the test server backend or run [elmaonline-site](https://github.com/elmadev/elmaonline-site) locally, use config.js to change this.

 - Run `yarn build` in terminal to make a production build.